solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 the same.
 This is potentially an event worthy of cluster restart.
 If more than 1/3 of the validators claim a different `Replay tip bankhash`, halt and exit.

+### User visible changes

+Because we confirm or finalize blocks based on `Vote only bankhash`, the following changes will be visible to users:

+1. New RPC Commitmment Levels:

+Right now we have 3 commitmment levels users can specify in RPC:
+Processed/Confirmed/Finalized.
+These commitmment will be calculated based on `Vote only bankhash`.
+There will be two additional commitmment levels:

+* ReplayTipConfirmed: The highest slot where supermajority of the cluster voted on with the same `Replay Tip Bankhash`.
+Votes with invalid fee payers still count toward this confirmation level.
+* ReplayTipFinalized: The highest slot where the block is Finalized and ReplayTipConfirmed, recognized by a supermajority of the cluster.

+2. Feature activation:

+Feature activations where the vote program isn't affected still work as before.
+Feature activations where vote program is affected will require two epochs to activate.
+When a feature affecting vote program is activated across block boundary, we can be sure the feature is activated only when the first block in the epoch is fully replayed and confirmed.
+Because the `Replay tip` block is never more than one Epoch away from `Vote only tip`, it's safe to assume vote program related feature is activated after one full epoch.

 ## Impact

 Since we will eliminate the impact of non-vote transaction execution speed,